albertony/jafs/README.md

 #### Folders

 Folders contain lists of folders (sub-folders) and files.
 Not very surprising.
+You can create new folders, rename/move them, delete them into trash or delete them permanently.

 #### Files

 Files are stored in folders (or mount points).
+You create files by uploading a local file into a specified path.
+You can also rename/move files, delete them into trash or delete them permanently.

 Limitations
 ===========

 Some of the functions that are not implemented yet:
 * Correct handling of any kind of issues that can occur during file upload.
+* Handling of file versions.
-* Resume of incomplete files.
+* Resume upload of incomplete files.
 * Restore deleted items from trash.
-* Rename/move mount points.
+* Rename mount points.
 * Rename of devices.
 * Sharing of files by giving public access using a secret.